CLIMADA-project/climada_petals/README.md

 CLIMADA stands for **CLIM**ate **ADA**ptation and is a probabilistic natural catastrophe impact model, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).

+CLIMADA is divided into two parts:
+1. the **core** [climada_python](https://github.com/CLIMADA-project/climada_python) contains all the modules necessary for the probabilistic impact, the averted damage, uncertainty and forecast calculations.
+Data for hazard, exposures and impact functions can be obtained from the API.
+Litpop is included as demo Exposures module, and Tropical cyclones is included as a demo Hazard module.
+2. the **petals** [climada_petals](https://github.com/CLIMADA-project/climada_petals) contains all the modules for generating data (e.g., TC_Surge, WildFire, OpenStreeMap, ...).
+Most development is done here.
+The petals builds-upon the core and does not work as a stand-alone.

+It is recommend for new users to begin with the **core** (1) - the present repository is for **petals** (2).

 This is the Python (3.8+) version of CLIMADA - please see https://github.com/davidnbresch/climada for backward compatibility (MATLAB).

 ## Getting started